Become a PMF

 - College/University name

 As referenced above, a resume can be in any format.
-General guidance on what should be included in a "Federal" resume can be found on USAJOBS Help Center.
+General guidance on what should be included in a "Federal" resume can be found on the USAJOBS Help Center.
+NOTE: It is your choice on the format and style of your resume.
+You are NOT required to submit a "Federal" resume.

 Those applicants selected as Finalists will have the ability to upload an updated resume; however, the original resume associated to their application to the PMF Program cannot be deleted or altered.
-Only registered agency users on the PMF TMS (Talent Management System) can view a Finalists' current resume.
+Only registered agency users on the PMF TMS can view a Finalists' current resume.

 Letters of Recommendation